 An employee who is absent without authorized leave for three consecutive workdays may be deemed to have abandoned the position and to have resigned and shall not have the right of appeal.
 However, the employee shall have the right to petition the Provost/vice president/dean for a review of the facts in the case and obtain a ruling as to whether the circumstances constitute abandonment of position.
 Those who report directly to a dean may petition the Provost for a review of the facts in their case.
 Those who report directly to the Provost/vice president may petition the President.
 Any employee separated under conditions of abandonment of position shall be notified of the termination in writing by certified mail -- return receipt requested.
 Such notice shall include a statement as to the employee's right to petition for a review of the facts.
 It shall state that such petition must be made within seven calendar days from receipt of notice.
 The decision of the Provost/vice president/dean shall be final.
 For those who report directly to a dean, the decision of the Provost shall be final.
 For those who report directly to the Provost/vice president, the decision of the President shall be final.

-An employee who is voluntarily terminated or who is involuntarily terminated during his or her provisional employment period shall not have the right of appeal.
-However, any employee who feels termination during provisional employment status was the result of unlawful discrimination shall have the right to appeal in accordance with provisions of PER 5.04, Appeals.
+An employee who is terminated during his or her provisional employment period shall not have the right of appeal.
+However, any employee who believes termination during provisional employment status was the result of unlawful discrimination shall have the right to appeal in accordance with provisions of PER 5.04, Appeals.

 D. Dismissal of Regular Status Employees

 A regular status employee may be dismissed only for cause and normally, though not necessarily, only after at least one written warning pointing out areas of deficiency and establishing a reasonable time limit for improvement.
-Any dismissal of a regular status employee must be reviewed by the Staff Development and Employee Relations Office, Human Resources Department before any action is taken.
-A pre-termination meeting will be conducted in the Human Resources Department with a representative of the Staff Development and Employee Relations Office present.
+Any dismissal of a regular status employee must be reviewed by the Employee Relations Office, Human Resources Department before any action is taken.
+A pre-termination meeting will be conducted in the Human Resources Department with a representative of the Employee Relations Office present.

 Classified and professional/administrative employees shall have the right to appeal dismissal in accordance with the provisions of PER 5.04, Appeals.